LiamLlamazares/LiamLlamazares.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Joined the Lancaster University as a senior research assistant.
+Joined the Lancaster University as a Senior Research Associate.